BigBIueWhale/sanwu_lasers_magnet_connector/README.md

 6. Wear black nitrile gloves and protective goggles (laser safety goggles work)- and prepare the [super glue](./docs/good_super_glue_brand.jpg).\
 Prepare paper towel as well to wipe off excess super glue.
 Move entire work area to baking paper surface to avoid sticking.\
-Keep a vice nearby just in case.
+Keep a bench vice nearby just in case.

 7. **Note:** If a bottom magnet is loose in its hole (due to machining mishaps)- then you can use super glue on the entire stack of 2 magnets in one push. **Never use super glue more than once per hole** because that would cause an unreparable gap between the bottom magnet and the top magnet (due to the dried super glue) then you'll have to throw away the entire piece (I say this from experience).